boazsegev/facil.io/docs/_SOURCE/0.7.x/riskyhash.md

    This is achieved by using a number of distinct and separated reading "vectors".

-   This also imposes a constraint about the number of registers, or "hidden variables", each vector can use.
-At the moment, Risky Hash uses 2 registers per vector.
+   This also imposes a constraint about the number of registers, or "hidden variables", each vector should use.

    (for example `a += a + b` requires two registers, while `a += b` requires one)

-It should be noted that Risky Hash consumes data in 64bit chunks/blocks.
+It should be noted that Risky Hash consumes data in 64 bit chunks/words.

-Any data that doesn't fit in a 64bit block is padded with zeros and consumed by a specific consumption vector (rather than consumed in order).
+Any trailing data that doesn't fit in a 64 bit word is padded with zeros and consumed by a specific consumption vector (rather than consumed in order).

 ### Overview: Mixing

-In the consumption stage, Risky Hash attempts to achieves three goals:
+In the mixing stage, Risky Hash attempts to achieves three goals:

 * Be irreversible.